V-Roman-V/Dynamic_Swarm_Behavior_Simulations/README.md

 ### Description:

-We can rearrange equation (5) into matrix form:
+We can rearrange equation control law into matrix form:

 $$
 u = Ax - \alpha B v